Last Updated on March 23, 2023 by Jeremy

 Overall, for a chain making an expansion into the Pittsburgh marketplace, we were pleasantly surprised by BrewDog.
 The large draft beer list, creative flavors, and local production will ensure several return visits from us, and their location in East Liberty fills a need for a craft brewery in the neighborhood as well.

-BrewDog Pittsburgh Outpost is located at 6144 Centre Avenue in East Liberty.
+BrewDog Pittsburgh Outpost was located at 6144 Centre Avenue in East Liberty and closed in 2023.

 Looking for more Pittsburgh breweries?
 Click the previous link to check out our guide!